marcosschroh/dataclasses-avroschema/docs/fields_specification.md

   3. aliases: a JSON array of strings, providing alternate names for this enum (optional).
   4. size: an integer, specifying the number of bytes per value (required).

 * Unions: `Unions` are represented using JSON arrays.
 For example, `["null", "string"]` declares a schema which may be either a null or string.
+Under the Avro specifications, if a union field as a default, the type of the default must be the first listed type in the array.
+Dataclasses-avroschema will automatically generate the appropriate array if a default is provided.
+Note that an optional field (typing.Optional[T]) generates the union `[T, null]`, where `T` is the first element in the union.
+`None` will need to be explicitly declared the default to generate the appropriate schema, if the default should be `None/null`.

 * Records: `Records` use the type name `record` and will represent the `Schema`.